dwmw2/PD-Stepper-Blinds/README.md

 ### 4. Motor Housing

 Pass the motor cable through the cable hole, then attach the base plate to the motor using two 5mm standoffs and two 6mm standoffs.
+You will have to turn the standoffs by a few degrees to the correct orientation such that the outer piece fits over them.
+The outer piece itself can be used as a spanner for that purpose.
 The outer piece then pushes over the standoffs and guide posts.

 ![Motor Assembly](images/PXL_20250329_155254375.MP.webp)